 Professional societies or other Open Access journal publishers with sufficient goods and services to sell directly-their own and/or those of other parties-could launch an electronic commerce operation.
 E-commerce, of course, refers to "electronic trading" via the Internet, rather than over the phone, or by mail order, or at a physical retail outlet.
-Online ordering using a credit card via a secure system and server enables the customer to purchase the goods, which are then physically shipped to the customer, or which, when a digital publication is the product, can be made immediately available to the purchaser.
-The e-commerce in which a journal might engage to generate income may be substantial, such as an online bookstore, or relatively slight, such as tee shirts and coffee mugs.
+Online ordering using a credit card via a secure system and server enables the customer to purchase the goods, which are then physically shipped to the customer, or which, when a third-parties.
+Even with these caveats, academic users tend to be wary of providing such information to any but the most trusted sources.